-We are offering an aggregate of 3,212,851 common shares and/or Pre-Funded Warrants to purchase common shares at an assumed price of \$2.49 per common share (based upon the last reported sale price of our common shares on the Nasdaq Capital Market on March 3, 2023).
-To the extent Pre-Funded Warrants are sold in this offering, the common shares and Pre-Funded Warrants will be issued separately.
-We are also registering the common shares issuable from time to time upon exercise of the Pre-Funded Warrants offered hereby.
+We are offering (i) an aggregate of 5,714,286 common shares and/or Pre-Funded Warrants to purchase 5,714,286 common shares and (ii) Common Warrants to purchase up to an aggregate of 5,714,286 common shares, at an assumed price of \$1.40 per common share and accompanying Common Warrant (based upon the last reported sale price of our common shares on the Nasdaq Capital Market on March 20, 2023).
+Each common share or Pre-Funded Warrant is being sold together with a Common Warrant to purchase one common share.
+The common shares or Pre-Funded Warrants and accompanying Common Warrants will be issued separately.
+We are also registering the common shares issuable from time to time upon exercise of the Pre-Funded Warrants and Common Warrants offered hereby.